• About TTT

 6. Float A River

 It’s no secret that it gets hot in Texas during the summer, and unless you’re on the coast of the Gulf of Mexico, you’ll be desperate for a dip.
-Floating the river (people take their tubes to pretty much every river in the state) has become a strong tradition.
-Another way to cool off is to visit Schlitterbahn, now with four locations in Texas, they are among the most fun waterparks in the world.
+Floating the river (people take their tubes to almost every river in the state) has become a strong tradition.
+Another way to cool off is to visit Schlitterbahn.
+It’s one of the most fun waterparks in the world.

 7. Space Center Houston